rafathasan/lightning/README.md

 ---

-Made with ❤️ by [Your Name].
+Made with ❤️ by [rafathasan](www.github.com/rafathasan).
 Powered by ⚡ PyTorch Lightning and 🧠 Weights & Biases.